varang/varang/README.md

 <div id='0100-introduction'/>

 VarAng is a UI components library based on Angular 2.
 At the moment [VarGrid](#0210-VarGrid) (data table) is implemented.
 You can see the npm package from [here](https://www.npmjs.com/package/varang) and source code from [here](https://github.com/varang/varang).
 There is a Spring Data Rest implementation in [this](https://github.com/varang/varang-test) address.
-Here is the syntax.
 Varang project aims to develop the components below.

 1. [VarGrid](#0210-VarGrid)
 2. VarTab